joshuang321/DevOps_Oct2023_TeamE_Prac1/README.md

 Hello again.
 I am here to add in a second line.
 I am Xin En

 This is hello from Xin En.
 I am adding a new line of code here for direct branch push."This is hello from Logan.
 I am adding a new line of code here for direct branch push."
 "I am here to add in a second line for direct branch push.
-I am Logan"
+I am Logan here"